 When You Will Need a Locksmith to Open the Safe

-When all of the above have been tried, then you are likely looking at a more serious reason why the safe won’t open.
-After the above, the safe likely won’t open because something has broken or the safe has locked down.
+When all of the above have been tried, then you are likely looking at a more serious reason why the safe won’t open with the combination.
+After the above, the safe won’t open because something may be broken or the safe has locked down.

 Broken Linkages Inside the Door